DRP Shops vs. Independent Body Shops: Which Is Better for You?

 The same financial structure that creates convenience also creates potential drawbacks.

 Conflict of interest.
-DRP shops have contractual obligations to the insurer that may not align with the car owner's interests.
-When deciding between a more expensive proper repair and a cheaper acceptable repair, the incentives favor the latter.
+DRP shops have contractual obligations to the insurer that may not line up with the car owner's interests.
+When deciding between a more expensive proper repair and a cheaper acceptable one, the incentives favor the latter.

 Parts pressure.
-DRP agreements often require or encourage the use of aftermarket or recycled parts.
-While these parts can be perfectly adequate for many repairs, they may not be appropriate for newer vehicles, safety-related components, or situations where OEM parts would provide better fit or longevity.
-For more on this topic, see OEM vs. aftermarket parts: what insurance does not tell you.
+DRP agreements often require or push the use of aftermarket or recycled parts.
+These parts can be fine for many repairs, but they may not be right for newer vehicles, safety-related components, or situations where OEM parts would fit or last better.

 Limited advocacy.
-Independent shops can fight aggressively for supplements when they discover hidden damage.
-DRP shops, mindful of their performance metrics, may be more conservative about pushing back on insurer estimates.
+Independent shops can fight hard for supplements when they find hidden damage.
+DRP shops, mindful of their performance metrics, tend to be more conservative about pushing back on insurer estimates.

 Speed over thoroughness.
-The emphasis on fast cycle times can, in some cases, create pressure to complete repairs quickly rather than comprehensively.
-This does not mean DRP shops do poor work, but the structural incentives differ from shops whose only accountability is to the vehicle owner.
+The emphasis on fast cycle times can create pressure to finish repairs quickly rather than completely.
+That doesn't mean DRP shops do poor work.
+But the structural incentives are different from shops whose only accountability is to the vehicle owner.

 Advantages of Independent Body Shops

 Independent body shops operate without binding agreements with insurance companies.
-This freedom shapes how they approach repairs.
+That freedom shapes how they approach repairs.

 Primary loyalty to the customer.
 Independent shops answer to the car owner, not an insurance company.
-When decisions arise about repair methods, parts, or scope, the shop's incentives align with delivering the outcome the customer wants.
+When decisions come up about repair methods, parts, or scope, the shop's incentives align with delivering what the customer actually wants.

 Willingness to advocate.
-Independent shops have no disincentive to request supplements when hidden damage emerges during repair.
+Independent shops have no reason to hold back on supplement requests when hidden damage shows up during repair.
 They can push back on insurance estimates without worrying about losing their place in a referral network.

 Flexibility on parts.
-Without insurer mandates, independent shops can source OEM parts when appropriate, use quality aftermarket parts when they make sense, and give car owners more input into these decisions.
+Without insurer mandates, independent shops can source OEM parts when appropriate, use quality aftermarket parts when they make sense, and give car owners more say in those decisions.

 OEM certifications.
-Many independent shops pursue manufacturer certifications (BMW, Mercedes, Honda, Toyota) that require specific training, equipment, and parts sourcing.
-These certifications often exceed the standards required for DRP participation.
+Many independent shops pursue manufacturer certifications—BMW, Mercedes, Honda, Toyota—that require specific training, equipment, and parts sourcing.
+These certifications often go beyond the standards required for DRP participation.

 Disadvantages of Independent Body Shops